 Avidekel is a high-CBD hemp strain that was bred by a cannabis developer and manufacturer in Israel.
 Avidekel is noteworthy for containing the lowest THC levels of any cannabis plant available today, supposedly close to 0%.
 And with an approximate CBD level of 16%, it’s still a potent source of CBD.

-According to their site, instead of working with common industrial hemp strains that are picked for their fiber content (which is useful for manufacturing commodities), 4 Corners works with “marijuana” strains of Ma’at and breeds them to achieve lower THC and higher CBD levels.
+According to information that used to be provided on their website, instead of working with common industrial hemp strains that are picked for their fiber content (which is useful for manufacturing commodities), 4 Corners works with “marijuana” strains of Ma’at and breeds them to achieve lower THC and higher CBD levels.

 Do People Smoke High-CBD Strains of Hemp?